|Taxable income (€)||Rate (%)|

 |21,201 – 60,000||25|

 |60,001 and over||35|

-The tax rates for resident individuals opting to be taxed on the single rates for 2015 is the following.
+The tax rates for resident individuals opting to be taxed on the single rates are as follows.
 Married individuals can also opt for a single computation and use the following tax rates:

 |Taxable income (€)||Rate (%)|

 |up to 9,100||0|

 |9,101 – 14,500||15|